 I live in a tourist town and one of our “things” is clam chowder.
+(Not to be confused with corn and potato chowder.)

 There’s this one particular spot where 12 restaurants cram their store-fronts onto an old fishing wharf and every one of those restaurants has a stand out in front where employees shout,